rodebrahimi/innovatebig-personal/src/site/index.md

 ---
-title: EleventyOne
+title: InnovateBig
-subtitle: A project scaffold for getting building with Eleventy quickly.
+subtitle: Hello, my name is Rod Ebrahimi and this is where I share online.
 layout: layouts/base.njk
 ---

-## This site is a starting point
+## Start Here

 From this point we should already have: